 At the end of the Elephant Hill trail, the path stops at a perpendicular junction.

-Remember this intersection because if you are taking the long and safer way down Kowloon Peak, you will have to take the path on the left and take the stairs down.
+Remember this intersection: if you are taking the long, safer way down Kowloon Peak, you will need to take the path on the left and go down the stairs.

 But for now, take the path on the right and walk up the stairs.
 Continue hiking toward the top of Kowloon Peak.